The ultimate list of marketplaces by sector of activity in 2024

 Second hand fashion is growing tremendously with the rise of the Vinted platform, and the rise of luxury second hand items with Vestiaire Collective.
 Private sales of brands are also a sensation with the Veepee platform, formerly called Vente Privée.

-Marketplaces PIM marketplaces by sector
+PIM marketplaces marketplaces by sector

 The beauty